camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

 The Camunda Spring Boot Starter auto-configures the Spin Jackson Json DataFormat when the `camunda-spin-dataformat-json-jackson` dependency is detected on the classpath.
 To include a `DataFormatConfigurator` for the desired Jackson Java 8 module, the appropriate dependency needs to be included on the classpath as well.
+Note that `camunda-engine-plugin-spin` needs to be included as a dependency as well for the auto-configurators to work.

 {{< note title="Heads Up!" class="warning" >}}
 The Spin Jackson Json DataFormat auto-configuration is disabled when using